chacoff/pyQt6Viewer/readme.md

 1. Clone the repository to your local machine.

 2. Execute Viewer/main.py to start H-Beam processor.
-Alternative you could start the application by executing Viewer/HBeamProcessor.bat but you might need to configure the location of your python enviroment.
+Alternative you could start the application by executing Viewer/HBeamProcessor.bat but you might need to configure the location of your python environment.

 3. Execute Viewer/production.py.
-Alternative you could start the application by executing Viewer/HBeamProcessor.bat but you might need to configure the location of your python enviroment.
+Alternative you could start the application by executing Viewer/HBeamProcessor.bat but you might need to configure the location of your python environment.

 Example of `production.bat` to start up the H-engine in production mode: